 The language on the islands was until the 1700s Norn, which was derived from Old Norse.
 Norn was gradually replaced by Scots, which in turn has become Scottish English.

 The largest island on the Orkneys is called the Mainland.

 John Firth (1922) describes in details how people lived, what kind of furniture they had, how the outhouses were like, how they went about threshing their grain, how they ground flour and brewed beer.
-What they were doing at winter-time, how they used straw to needlework, carded, spun, wove, braided straw is likewise described.
+He likewise describes what they were doing at winter-time, how they used straw to needlework, carded, spun, wove, and braided straw.
 How young people went about to get a mate and get married is also dealt with by Firth.
 The staple food, diseases, acricultural tools, how they kept their sheep, harvested and avoided taxation - livestock, markets, feast days, upbringing - Firth offers glimpses into these sides to Orkney life, and still others - several generations ago.

 A folk hero

 Assipattle, Aessiepattle, Ashiepelt, Aessi-pattle: Literally, one who sits raking in the ashes, maybe tending the embers or fire also.
 The last part of the word, pattle, is poke.
 The German aschenputtel and Danish askepott carry the same meaning.
 Also compare the Norwegian glorake, which is a poker.